Don’t go yet!

 If you are going through a divorce make sure to answer all your solicitor’s questions in full; do not hold back through fear or embarrassment.
 As your legal aid, they need to see the full picture to put together your case.
 Give them financial information about you and your spouse, details of any pensions, and property details and make sure to voice that you have dependent children if this is the case.
-The courts and family law put the welfare of children above anything else.
+The courts and family law put the welfare of the family and children above anything else.

 How a property is split after divorce will depend on a number of different factors.
 In most scenarios one spouse will usually buy the other out, or the property will be sold, the mortgage paid, and the remainder of the cash split between the two parties.

 However, if children are involved they will be taken into consideration.
 Often, the primary caregiver will be offered to live in the property with the children until they are 18 or have finished full-time education.
 Sometimes properties are sold if they exceed the needs of the spouse and children they are caring for.

 During a divorce, a business is considered to be as much of an asset as the family home.
 Regardless of whether the business was started before the marriage, or whether it is owned by just one spouse, it will be considered at court alongside all other family assets.

 It should be remembered that not all asset division cases end up going through the courts.
 This is only a last resort when a divorcing couple cannot reach a financial settlement about how to divide everything they have owned together.